gabrielhblisboa/ULA_VHDL/README.md

 ## Files Description
 - *SimULA.vhd*: Testbench file for simulating the basic functionalities of the ALU.
 - *Sim_ULA.vhd*: Testbench file for more extensive simulation scenarios of the ALU.
-- *Relatorio_SD_ULA.pdf*: A comprehensive lab report detailing the simulation results, implementation process, and testing methodologies on the FPGA board.
+- *Relatorio_SD_ULA.pdf*: A comprehensive lab report detailing the VHDL modules, simulation results, implementation process, and testing methodologies on the FPGA board.

 ## Getting Started
 To get started with this project, clone this repository and open the project files in Xilinx ISE.
 You will need to have Xilinx ISE and ISim installed on your computer to compile the VHDL code and run simulations.